eosnetworkfoundation/grant-framework/applications/eos-id.md

 **Suneet Bendre** is an experienced developer working in blockchain and self sovereign identity for the past three years.
 His experience includes:

 - Development of the SSI framework and micro-services and microservics of [Gaia-X](https://gaia-x.eu/what-is-gaia-x), an EU federated data sharing and exchange platform.
-- Contributing to the [EOSIO Privacy report](https://eos.io/news/blockchain-privacy/) with Jack Tanner.
+- Contributing to the [EOSIO Privacy report](https://eos.io/news/blockchain-privacy/) with Jack Tanner with his knowledge on Hyperledge Aires and Fabric.
 - Technical consulting for the Indian government&#39;s blockchain incubation project [Apiary](https://apiary.stpi.in/) including market research, problem solvin and story telling.
 - Other experience includes backend development with [Robustwealth](https://www.thewealthmosaic.com/vendors/robustwealth) wealth trading platform and [Mastercard](https://www.mastercard.com/).